STLCC Program Information Policies

 Second Associate Degree

-Students who wish to receive a second associate degree must complete 15 additional credit hours and meet the College's academic requirements for the additional program.
+Students seeking a second associate degree must complete at least 15 additional credit hours and satisfy the College's academic requirements for the new program.

 Application for Graduation